joeamer/Joe-Obsidian/Commands cheat sheet.md

 ***note: if you want to ensure file permissions are preserved, you will need to run this as root***
 ***Another note: xf will work on zipped archives as well.
 It will automatically use the correct utility to decompress and extract***

+Using star:
+Star requires you to use the - before the options e.g. `star -cf` (whereas tar doesn't actually require you to), also, to specify the file you need to use `file=path/to/archive.star file`

+Creating a star archive with a file:
+`star -cv file=/home/bob/archive.star file1`
+(where c is create and v is verbose)

+listing a star archive:
+`star -tv file=/home/bob/archive.star`

+extracting a star archive:
+``

 # Compressing
 to zip contents of a file you can use Bzip2, Gzip or Xzip (preloaded zip utilities)